simongravelle/nmrformd/docs/source/tutorials/water-in-silica.rst

 ..  container:: justify

-    NMR relaxation rate R1 for water and polymer PEG as a function of the frequency.
+    Figure: NMR relaxation rate R1 for all hydrogen atoms, and for water-silica only

 Plot the correlation functions
 ------------------------------